 - 3.7.1 The level of recycled aggregates estimated to have been produced, and also consumed, within West Berkshire is understood to have increased over the past decade.
 In addition, it is estimated that the volume of recycled aggregate produced in West Berkshire is supporting a demand that extends beyond the authority area.
-The level of construction and demolition recycling capacity in West Berkshire is such that it is understood that construction and demolition waste is being imported into the authority, where it is processed to create recycled aggregates that are then used in West Berkshire, or exported. - 3.7.2 Based on operator returns to WBC the estimated combined output of recycled aggregates in 2013 was some 293,990 tonnes, with an additional 71,014 tonnes of material sold for non-aggregate uses (landfill engineering/restoration material, and soils) being produced24.
-It is believed that the quantity of recycled aggregates produced in West Berkshire is significantly greater that the level of consumption of recycled aggregates (which has been calculated as a percentage of the land won aggregate need, see appendix C). - 3.7.3 The overall construction and demolition waste recycling capacity in West Berkshire, as indicated by industry surveys (2013), is some 650,000 tonnes (this excludes an additional 105,000 tonnes of unimplemented capacity), for which a large proportion of that capacity remains available for future growth, given that only 365,000 tonnes of material was sold for aggregate and non aggregate uses in 2013. - 3.7.4 There are no known sources of secondary aggregates within West Berkshire.
+The level of construction and demolition recycling capacity in West Berkshire is such that it is understood that construction and demolition waste is being imported into the authority, where it is processed to create recycled aggregates that are then used in West Berkshire, or exported.
+This has been confirmed through conversations with operators - 3.7.2 Based on operator returns to WBC the estimated combined output of recycled aggregates in 2014 was some 323,046 tonnes, with an additional 35,478 tonnes of material sold for non-aggregate uses (landfill engineering/restoration material, and soils) being produced31.
+It is believed that the quantity of recycled aggregates produced in West Berkshire is significantly greater that the level of consumption of recycled aggregates (which has been calculated as a percentage of the land won aggregate need, see appendix C).

-24 Assumed figures have been used for Reading Quarry and Old Stocks Farm in 2013 due to a lack of response to survey requests.
+31 Assumed figures have been used for Copyhold Farm inert waste processing facility in 2014 due to a lack of response to survey requests.